connorkauf/simulicore/cla3p.mod/README.md

 ```cpp
 Y = cla3p::ops::mult(1., cla3p::op_t::T, A, X);
 ```
-At the moment the operation `A.transpose()` is performed explicitly, but do not be afraid of using the operator interface, **CLA3P Virtuals** are on the way.
-With **CLA3P Virtuals** a symbolic operation layer is added to the computation, making such explicit calculations dissapear. **CLA3P Virtuals** will soon be available in the next **CLA3P** version.
+Thanks to the **CLA3P Virtuals** symbolic layer, `A.transpose()` is not calculated explicitly.
+Instead a virtually transposed matrix is generated and plugged in the multiplication operator.
+This way the above calculation is virtually the same with no extra memory allocated, or explicit calculations performed. **CLA3P Virtuals** are currently available for dense objects.
+Sparse virtual support will soon be supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>